jimbobbennett/MobileAppsOfTomorrow-Lab/README.md

 In this workshop, your instructors will provide you guidance based on many years of experience doing mobile cross platform development with Xamarin.
 Of course within one single day, we cannot implement all the best practices in development, continuous integration, testing, QA, etc. This workshop is an introduction to cross-platform development with Xamarin and Azure which will get you started you into this fantastic world.

 The examples are not production quality - for example you won't be handling exceptions anywhere in the code.
-You will also be writing functions inside the Azure portal and configuring services directly, whereas in a production app you would want to use CI/CD using services like [VSTS](https://docs.microsoft.com/vsts/index?view=vsts&WT.mc_id=mobileappsoftomorrow-workshop-jabenn) and tools like the [Azure Resource Manager](https://docs.microsoft.com/azure/azure-resource-manager/?WT.mc_id=mobileappsoftomorrow-workshop-jabenn).
+You will also be writing functions inside the Azure portal and configuring services directly, whereas in a production app you would want to write your functions using Visual Studio, use CI/CD using services like [Azure DevOps](hhttps://azure.microsoft.com/en-gb/services/devops/?WT.mc_id=mobileappsoftomorrow-workshop-jabenn) and tools like the [Azure Resource Manager](https://docs.microsoft.com/azure/azure-resource-manager/?WT.mc_id=mobileappsoftomorrow-workshop-jabenn).

 We will also not be considering security.
 For a production app, please refer to the [Azure Security documentation](https://docs.microsoft.com/azure/security/?WT.mc_id=mobileappsoftomorrow-workshop-jabenn) and consider using tools like [Azure Key Vault](https://docs.microsoft.com/azure/key-vault/?WT.mc_id=mobileappsoftomorrow-workshop-jabenn).

-For more information on best practices and getting your app to a professional level, we recommend checking the [Xamarin University courses](https://university.xamarin.com/?WT.mc_id=mobileappsoftomorrow-workshop-jabenn).
+For more information on best practices and getting your app to a professional level, we recommend checking the [Xamarin learning paths on Microsoft Learn](https://docs.microsoft.com/en-us/learn/browse/?resource_type=learning%20path&products=xamarin&WT.mc_id=mobileappsoftomorrow-workshop-jabenn).

 ## Steps